Ferdi265/pico4k/README.md

 [available](https://datasheets.raspberrypi.org/rp2040/VGA-KiCAD.zip) to build
 your own since ordering it is expensive.

-This demo only uses the passive parts of the Pico Demo Base, everything else is unused.
+This intro only uses the passive parts of the Pico Demo Base, everything else is unused.
 Used:
 - the VGA "DAC" resistor ladder
 - the PWM Audio resistor-capacitor signal path